 –Dr. Martin Luther King Jr., “Remaining Awake Through a Great Revolution.”
 Speech given at the National Cathedral, March 31, 1968.

-In this section of the site, we’ll be sharing a history of racial and ethnic inequity in West Palm Beach — as well as documentation of local residents’ longtime, ongoing struggles to “bend the arc towards justice.”
-This section will constantly be updated.
-Only when we learn about history can we start to understand the root causes of the racial and ethnic disparities we see today.
+Below, we share some of the history of racial and ethnic inequity in West Palm Beach.
+We also describe local efforts to “bend the arc towards justice.”
+Learning about history gives us insight into the root causes of the racial and ethnic disparities we see today.